mattman2864/Obsidian/Plans for Robotics.md

 	- Occam's Razor - "The simplest solution is often the best"
 2. Prototype
 	- Model the part in CAD using an assembly of 3D printed parts and goBilda parts
+		- We should try to model as much of the robot as possible.
+Lots of time reprinting parts could be saved if we just made sure the part fit in the assembly.
 	- If everything seems alright, build a minimum functioning prototype and test
 	- are there any changes that need to be made? if so then return to sketch/modeling phase
 3. Testing